OWASP/ASVS/4.0/en/0x11-V2-Authentication.md

 ### Selecting an appropriate NIST AAL Level

 The Application Security Verification Standard has tried to map ASVS L1 to NIST AAL1 requirements, L2 to AAL2, and L3 to AAL3.
 However, the approach of ASVS Level 1 as "essential" controls may not necessarily be the correct AAL level to verify an application or API.
-For example, if the application is a Level 3 application or has regulatory requirements to be AAL3, Level 3 should be chosen in Sections V2 and V3 Session Management.
+For example, if the application is a Level 3 application or has regulatory requirements to be AAL3, Level 3 should be chosen in chapters V2 and V3 Session Management.
 The choice of NIST compliant Authentication Assertion Level (AAL) should be performed as per NIST 800-63b guidelines as set out in *Selecting AAL* in [NIST 800-63b Section 6.2](https://pages.nist.gov/800-63-3/sp800-63-3.html#AAL_CYOA).

 ## Legend